jscs-dev/node-jscs/OVERVIEW.md

 ### Disabling a Rule

-You can specifically disable any rule by ommitting it from your `.jscsrc` config or by assigning it to null, like so:
+You can specifically disable any rule by omitting it from your `.jscsrc` config or by assigning it to null, like so:
 ```json
 {
     "preset": "jquery",